learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 ## Objectives
 You will be able to:
+* Perform cell operations within Jupyter Notebooks
-* Code along (following detailed instructions) to import a csv file and then plot the data
+* Use import statements to import and alias Python modules

 ## Jupyter Notebook and Running Cells